sublee/subl.ee/resume.md

 [netflix-style]: https://partnerhelp.netflixstudios.com/hc/en-us/articles/216001127-Korean-Timed-Text-Style-Guide

 [TrueSkill][trueskill], 2012--
-:   A TrueSkill™ implementation in Python.
+:   A TrueSkill™ implementation in Python
     {: .note }

 :   Implemented [TrueSkill™][trueskill-tm], which is a rating algorithm for